dazhouze/BTP/README.md

 Example srcipt can be found in the example dirctory of this repo.

 ## Result
 Phased fragments' QNAME will be in your output_dir folder.
 Then you need to fetch FASTQ file.
-The logs file will be in your output_dir/log folder.
+The log files will be in your output_dir/log folder.